-1.3.1 Training and Preparation

-At all stages during the preparation and training of competition horses, welfare must take precedence over all other demands.

-- a) Good horse management Stabling, feeding, and training must be compatible with good horse management and must not compromise welfare of the horse.
+- 1.3.1 At all stages during the preparation and training of competition horses, welfare must take precedence over all other demands. - a) Good horse management Stabling, feeding and training must be compatible with good horse management and must not compromise welfare of the horse.
 Any practices that could cause physical or mental suffering, in or out of competition, will not be tolerated. - b) Training methods Horses must only undergo training that matches their physical capabilities and level of maturity for their respective disciplines.
 They must not be subjected to any training methods which are abusive, cause fear or for which they have not been properly prepared. - c) Farriery and tack Foot care and shoeing must be of a high standard.
-Tack must be designed and fitted to avoid the risk of pain or injury. - d) Transport During transportation horse/s must be fully protected against injuries and other health risks.
-Vehicles must be safe, well ventilated, maintained to a high standard, disinfected regularly, and driven by competent persons.
-Competent handlers must always be available to manage the horses. - e) Transit All journeys must be planned carefully, and horses permitted regular rest periods with access to food and water in line with FEI guidelines.
+Tack must be designed and fitted to avoid the risk of pain or injury. - d) Transport During transportation, horses must be fully protected against injuries and other health risks.
+Vehicles must be safe, well ventilated, maintained to a high standard, disinfected regularly and driven by competent persons.
+Competent handlers must always be available to manage the horses. - e) Transit All journeys must be planned carefully and horses permitted regular rest periods with access to food and water in line with FEI guidelines. - 1.3.2 Horses and competitors must be fit, competent and in good health before they are allowed to compete. - a) Fitness and competence Participation in competition must be restricted to fit horses and riders of proven competence. - b) Health status No horse showing symptoms of disease, lameness, significant ailments or preexisting clinical conditions should compete or continue to compete if its welfare would be compromised.
+Veterinary advice must be sought whenever there is any doubt. - c) Doping and medication Abuse of medication and doping is a serious welfare issue and will not be tolerated.
+After any veterinary treatment, sufficient time must be permitted for the horse's full recovery before competition. - d) Surgical procedures Any surgical procedures that threaten a competing horse's welfare or the safety of other horses and/or riders must not be permitted.